mlimaloureiro/setmeup/README.md

 ##  What's done

-FacebookHandler and TwitterHandler, it's already registering in these social networks and adding a profile picute and cover photo.
+FacebookHandler and TwitterHandler, it's already registering in these social networks and adding a profile and cover photo.

 ## TODO